Dunfermline Palace

 Dunfermline Palace is a ruined former Scottish royal palace and important tourist attraction in Dunfermline, Fife, Scotland.
 It is currently, along with other buildings of the adjacent Dunfermline Abbey, under the care of Historic Environment Scotland as a scheduled monument.

 Origins

 Dunfermline was a favourite residence of many Scottish monarchs.
 Documented history of royal residence there begins in the 11th century with Malcolm III who made it his capital.
 His seat was the nearby Malcolm's Tower, a few hundred yards to the west of the later palace.
 In the medieval period David II and James I of Scotland were both born at Dunfermline.

 Dunfermline Palace is attached to the historic Dunfermline Abbey, occupying a site between the abbey and deep gorge to the south.
-It is connected to the former monastic residential quarters of the abbey via a gatehouse above a pend (or yett), one of Dunfermline's medieval gates.
+It is connected to the former monastic residential quarters of the abbey via a gatehouse above a pend, one of Dunfermline's medieval gates (or yetts).
 The building therefore occupies what was originally the guest house of the abbey.